jimemarc/mdtest/how_to_guide.md

  1. Follow the coding guidelines defined in the [OPS Topology Common Library Guidelines](ops_tc_library_guidelines.md) document.
  2. Self-documented code using docstrings.
+Follow the coding guidelines defined in the [Writing doctrings for Sphinx](writing_docstrings.md) document for further details.
  3. Tests for every new feature or change to existing features.
  4. All existing tests pass.
 Verify by running tox in the root of the repo before sending for review.